 Drawn to the natural bass skills of Worcester-born Alex Knight, the two kindred spirits started working together and went on to make the American Nightmare EP in 2017.

 In 2023, the line-up was completed by gifted soloist Ralph Jackson on saxophone and flute.
-Equipped with a new impetus (punchy drums, jangly Telecaster, fearsome bass lines and soaring sax parts) and propelled by some unforgettable new songs, they found their ideal sound.
+Equipped with a new sound (punchy drums, jangly Telecaster, fearsome bass lines and soaring sax parts) and propelled by some unforgettable new songs, they were ready to record something (which turned out to be The Ghost Radio EP).

 Scroll to Top